-SVB Financial Group ( SIVB) of Sana Clara, Calif., closed at $56.65 Thursday, returning 19% year-to-date, following a 10% decline during 2011.
+SVB Financial Group Shares of SVB Financial Group ( SIVB) of Sana Clara, Calif., closed at $56.65 Thursday, returning 19% year-to-date, following a 10% decline during 2011.